A non-Standard Standard Model: The non-Standard Model

 \subsection{Gauge boson charges}

 In our picture, gauge boson charges are determined by the Cartan basis.

-The root system for $SU_S(3)$ is two-dimensional implying two strong charges.
+The root system for $SU(3)$ is two-dimensional implying two strong charges.
 Hence the Cartan decomposition yields two strong-charge-neutral gluons and three sets of oppositely strong-charged gluons.
-Accordingly, our interpretation of strong charge associated with $SU_{S}(3)$ differs from the standard assignment of color charge\footnote{Color charge is most often associated with the degrees of freedom in the defining representation.}, because we associate charge with quantum numbers (roots) rather than degrees of freedom in the defining representation.\footnote{Hence, we write $SU_{S}(3)$ instead of $SU_{C}(3)$ to emphasize this interpretational difference, and $U_{EW}(2)$ instead of $U_{(I,Y)}(2)$ to emphasize our notion of `physical' electroweak gauge bosons that carry electric and weak charge as opposed to isospin and hypercharge.} For book-keeping purposes, there is no essential difference between the two interpretations \emph{in the defining representation} since there is a one-to-one correspondence between color degrees of freedom and matter field eigenstates with non-vanishing strong charge.
-(In other words, matter field eigenstates are gauge equivalent.)
-However, this is not the case for the adjoint representation where the interaction landscape differs because the Cartan subalgebra is invariant under inner automorphisms: Neutral and strong-charged gluons can interact but they don't mix under gauge transformations, and this will be reflected in the dynamics.\footnote{If neutral gluons don't play by the same confinement rules as the their charged counterparts, then the strong-charge-neutral gluons seem to be possible candidates for carriers of the nuclear force.}
+Accordingly, our interpretation of strong charge associated with $SU_{S}(3)$ differs from the standard assignment of color charge, because we associate charge with roots (quantum numbers) rather than degrees of freedom in the defining representation.\footnote{Hence, we write $SU_{S}(3)$ instead of $SU_{C}(3)$ to emphasize this interpretational difference, and $U_{EW}(2)$ instead of $U_{(I,Y)}(2)$ to emphasize our notion of `physical' electroweak gauge bosons that carry electric and weak charge as opposed to isospin and hypercharge.} For book-keeping purposes, there is no essential difference between the two interpretations \emph{in the defining representation} since there is a one-to-one correspondence between color degrees of freedom and matter field eigenstates with non-vanishing strong charge.
+(In other words, matter field eigenstates are kinematically gauge equivalent.)
+However, this is not the case for the adjoint representation where the interaction landscape differs because the Cartan subalgebra is invariant under inner automorphisms: Neutral and strong-charged gluons can interact but they don't mix under gauge transformations, and this will be reflected in the dynamics.

-\begin{remark}Conventionally, gluons carry one color charge and one anti-color charge, and they exchange one of these color charges in a quark/gluon interaction.
-Importantly, color charges stand on equal footing due to $SU(3)$ invariance.
-For us however, color simply labels the degrees of freedom in the defining representation and has nothing to do with strong charge --- although it still plays a role in classifying irreducible representations in the usual way.
+\begin{remark}Conventionally, referring to the tensor product of the fundamental representation, gluons are thought to carry one color charge and one anti-color charge, and they exchange one of these color charges in a quark/gluon interaction.
+But there is nothing forcing the conserved charges that characterize gluon interactions to align with ``color'' degrees of freedom.
+For us, color simply labels the degrees of freedom in the defining representation and has nothing to do with strong charge --- although it still plays a role in classifying irreducible representations in the usual way.